Moisture Content Analysis Methods | Water Content of Soil and Volatile Matter

 PROCEDURE

 Precautions: Read Health & Safety Data Sheets for Raw Materials & Finished Products being samples.
-Read Operating Instructions for Ovens or Infra Red Dryers used in this test method before commencing analysis.
+Read the Operating Instructions for Ovens or Infra Red Dryers used in this test method before commencing analysis.
 Observe all Health & Safety Warnings.

 Drying in an oven or under a vacuum